495-Labs-Projects/PythonDesignPatterns/README.md

 #### Decorator Pattern
 Found in `/decorator`, investigates using Python decorators to enfore consistent pre-and-post-conditions on a Binary Search Tree class.

+#### Proxy Pattern
+Found in `/proxy`, gives an example of the relationship between a real object and the proxy that acts as a surrogate or placeholder for it to control access and/or add other responsibilities.

 ## Behavioral Patterns

 #### Observer Pattern
 Found in `/observer`, creates system of push updates by relating classes

+#### Strategy Pattern
+Found in `/strategy`, shows a general strategy for defining a family of algorithms, encapsulating each one, and making them interchangeable.
+This allows clients to couple themselves to an interface rather than a concrete implementation.